danielPerez97/website/src/posts/PragmaticDaggerArticle2.md

 5) Set up our dependency chain with Dagger *Modules*
 6) Inject our `TypicodeService` into an Activity

-To start, you'll need to checkout this guides code with the following command:
+To start, you'll need to clone this guides code with the following command:
 ```
 git clone --branch part-2-start https://github.com/danielPerez97/pragmatic-dagger.git
 ```